simply-nicky/pyrost/docs/tutorials/diatom.rst

     /speckle_tracking/translations Dataset {120/Inf, 3}
     /speckle_tracking/whitefield Dataset {340, 390}

-As you can see all the results have been saved using the same CXI protocol.
+As one can see, all the results have been saved using the same CXI protocol.

 References
 ----------